Send us a message

 We have an experienced Wills and Probate team who would be happy to assist you if you require any further advice in this regard.

 At Glanvilles, we pride ourselves on our warm, welcoming customer service which we combine with our specialist legal knowledge and practical experience.

 Our firm are members of the Law Society Lexcel Accreditation Scheme, which is only achieved by law firms which display the highest standards of customer care and legal practice management.
 This means you can trust us to handle your equity release carefully and efficiently, providing excellent value for money no matter how complex your case.

 We are also members of the Law Society Conveyancing Quality Scheme Accreditation which is only maintained by firms which excel in residential property services.
 We will handle all legal aspects of your equity release transaction with meticulous attention to detail.

 We are also members of Solicitors for the Elderly (SFE), a specialist group of lawyers with particular expertise supporting and providing advice to older and vulnerable people.

 Glanvilles is independently regulated by the Solicitors Regulation Authority (SRA).

-If you would like further advice about equity release or would like to talk to us about the costs involved in an equity release mortgage transaction, please do not hesitate to contact one of our offices in Chichester, Fareham, or Havant.
+If you would like further advice about equity release or would like to talk to us about the costs involved in an equity release mortgage transaction, please do not hesitate to contact one of our offices in Chichester, Fareham, Havant or Petworth.
 Our approachable understanding and expert team would be very happy to help.